AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 ## Connecting AEM with a Commerce Solution {#magento}

 To connect the CIF add-on & the [AEM CIF Core Components](https://github.com/adobe/aem-core-cif-components) with a commerce solution, you need to provide the  GraphQL endpoint URL via a Cloud Manager environment variable.
 The variable name is `COMMERCE_ENDPOINT`.
 A secure connection via HTTPS must be configured.

+This environment variable is used in two places:

+- GraphQL calls from AEM to commerce backend, via some common shareable GraphQl client, used by the AEM CIF Core Components and customer project components.
+- Setup a GraphQL proxy URL on each AEM environment the variable is set available at `/api/graphql`.
+This is used by the AEM commerce authoring tools (CIF add-on) and CIF client-side components.

 A different  GraphQL endpoint URL can be used for each AEM as a Cloud Service environment.
 That way projects can connect AEM staging environments with commerce staging systems and AEM production environment to a commerce production system.
 That GraphQL endpoint must be publicly available, private VPN or local connections are not supported.
 Optionally, an authentication header can be provided in order to use additional CIF features that require authentication.

 There are two options to configure the endpoint: